-The partnership also involves the organisations working to together to advocate and drive changes to improve the environment in which orthopaedic surgeons practice.
+We also collaborate to advocate and drive changes to improve the environment which orthopaedic surgeons practise in.

 Avant has partnered with The Australian Association of Practice Management (AAPM) since 2013.
 We work together to promote the value of having a skilled practice manager in every practice.

 AAPM is committed to improving the efficiency and effectiveness of healthcare practice management for better patient outcomes and actively advocate to provide advice and input into important issues and policies for the sector.

 A key area of the partnership is The Avant AAPM Scholarship Program, which awards five practice managers scholarships to further their education and training at the University of New England Partnerships.